GauthamRVanjre/Gada-Electronics/readme.md

 2. **User Section:**
    - Users can access the main application page.
-   - Explore the product catalog, search for items, filter through items and add favorite products to cart for checkout.
+   - Explore the product catalog, search for items, filter through items, and add favorite products to the cart for checkout.

 ### Admin Section Features